King Henry VIII is one of the most famous figures in English history, but it should be remembered he was one of seven siblings.

 You might think that the whole situation might make for an uncomfortable family gathering if everyone was ever reunited.

 Margaret was made Regent of Scotland until her son, James, came of age.
 However, she was deposed when she married Archibold Douglas, The Earl of Angus.
-Her two sons were now under the control of their uncle, and she was forced to flee to England and the protection of her brother.
+Her two sons were now under the control of their uncle, and she was forced to flee to England for the protection of her brother.

 It turned out there was no uncomfortable reunion; the whole thing was very amicable.